trevorgloe/Newton_Shulz/README.md

 ## Code Usage
+Generate random orthogonal matrix
+Creating a random orthogonal matrix, distributed according to the Haar measure (the cannonical distribution for random orthogonal matrices) can be done using the function defined in Haar.py.
+To call the function, use the syntax

+G = Haar.randOrth(n)
+where n is the dimension of the orthogonal matrix to be obtained.
+This will return an n by n numpy array.
 ### Hutchinson Stochastic Trace Estimator
 In the [functions/stoch_trace_est.py](functions/stoch_trace_est.py) there are 2 basic Hutchinson trace estimators implemented.
 The first estimates
 ```math